 The term ‘limited series’ applies to a design built in small quantity, normally of traditional hull materials in a traditional boatyard.
 ‘Industrial scale series’ applies to a design where the hulls have been made in volume, normally in a factory.
 See list of approved ‘industrial scale’ production designs.

 Any grp boat with a hull laid up in a female mould was clearly intended for industrial scale production irrespective of the final numbers built.
 All such grp boats will therefore race in class 3 irrespective of design date, hull form or numbers built.

-If you have any doubts about the eligibility of your boat, either contact us at firstname.lastname@example.org with details and a picture of your boat.
+If you have any doubts about the eligibility of your boat please contact us with details of your boat by clicking here.

 Acceptance of entries is at the discretion of the Regatta organising committee – its decision is final.

 There are three types of sail material governed by the JCH rules.
 Generally traditional woven natural fibres are type 1, most woven man-made fibres such as Dacron are type 2.
 Laminate sails may fall into type 2 or type 3.